chrisdwil/api-gateway/README.md

 The author intends to permit others to:

-- Study the source.
+- Study the source
-- Run it themselves.
+- Run it themselves
-- Modify it.
+- Modify it
-- Learn from it.
+- Learn from it
-- Use it in their own projects.
+- Use it in their own projects
-- Contribute improvements.
+- Contribute improvements

 The repository will use a permissive open-source license. **MIT is currently the leading candidate**, with BSD-2-Clause and BSD-3-Clause also under consideration.